jamiewannenburg/uacalcsrc/tasks/Task 63 - Malcev.md

   - Fully tested with Java comparison and Python bindings
   - Fixed regression: Changed from cloning FreeAlgebra to using get_inner_mut() to maintain state consistency

+- ✅ **nu_term_idempotent()** - Implemented in 2025-01-27
+  - Uses Horowitz's polynomial-time algorithm for testing NU terms in idempotent algebras
+  - Creates BigProductAlgebra with power = arity and uses nested loops with sequence incrementors
+  - Constructs generators G[j] for each combination and checks if A is in subuniverse
+  - Returns true if all combinations pass (NU term exists), false otherwise
+  - Fully tested with Java comparison and Python bindings
+  - Fixed regression in `sd_meet_idempotent()`: Added missing `make_int_operations()` conversion and trivial algebra handling

-- ✅ **Major implementation push** - 29 methods now fully implemented
+- ✅ **Major implementation push** - All 30 methods now fully implemented
   - All basic term finding methods (Malcev, majority, minority, Pixley, NU, weak majority, semilattice)
   - All Jonsson-related methods (Jonsson terms, Hagemann-Mitschke terms, Jonsson level, Gumm terms)
   - All congruence property tests (distributivity, modularity, SD-meet, variety modularity)